Branch, Subsidiary, and Representative Office Structures in Germany

 Steps to Form a Subsidiary in Germany

 Forming a subsidiary in Germany involves several key steps.
 Initially, the entity must be legally established, which includes choosing an appropriate legal form, such as GmbH or AG, and preparing the necessary incorporation documents.
-These documents typically encompass the articles of association and the company’s business plan.
-In this article, you can find all the details about forming an AG in Germany.

 The next step is to register the subsidiary with the local Commercial Register, which is a mandatory requirement.
 This process involves notarization of documents and often the assistance of a legal professional.
 Additionally, the subsidiary must comply with the minimum share capital requirements – €25,000 for GmbH and €50,000 for AG.